Who is this course for?

 - Tools to measure ecosystem services – focusing on the TESSA toolkit, designed to assess services at the site scale and to predict the impact of changes in land management

-- Communication and policy – understanding how different stakeholders perceive benefits that ecosystems provide and how to communicate to policy makers
+- Communication and policy – understanding how different stakeholders perceive benefits that ecosystems provide and how to communicate to policy makers and civil society

 The TBA was one of six partners who developed of a toolkit for non-specialists so they can evaluate ecosystem services and communicate the results for planning decisions and conservation.
-The scale is site-wide, because that is where local decisions are made.
+The scale is site-level, because that is where local decisions are made.

 Known as TESSA (Toolkit for Ecosystem Services for Site-based Assessments) – see below – the tool is now being used globally and is generating positive results.